Protesters burn part of Guatemala’s Congress building

 Video on social media showed flames shooting out a window in the legislative building.
-According to media reports, security agents fired tear gas at protestors and there were people injured.
+Police fired tear gas at protestors.

+“I feel like the future is being stolen from us.
+We don’t see any changes, this cannot continue like this,” said Mauricio Ramírez, a 20-year-old university student.

+The amount of damage to the building was unclear, but the flames initially appear to have affected legislative offices, rather than the main hall of congress.
+Protesters also set some bus stations on fire.

 Giammattei condemned the fires in his Twitter account Saturday.